30th Infantry Division (United States)

+History

 World War I

 British King George V, along with Major General Edward M. Lewis, commander of the U.S. 30th Division, review elements of Lewis's division in France, August 6, 1918.
 Standing behind the King is Brigadier General Samson L. Faison, commanding the 30th Division's 60th Brigade.

 The division was originally activated as the 9th Division (drawing units from the National Guard of North Carolina, South Carolina, Virginia and Tennessee) under a 1917 force plan, but changed designation to the 30th Division after the American entry into World War I in April 1917.
 From August 28, 1917 to May 1.
 1918, the 30th Division trained at Camp Sevier in Taylors, South Carolina.
 It was formally activated under its new title in October 1917.

 In May 1918, the division was sent to Europe and arrived in England, where it departed for the Western Front soon after.
 The division, along with the 27th Division, was assigned to the U.S. II Corps but did not serve with the main American Expeditionary Force (AEF) and was instead attached to the Second Army of the British Expeditionary Force (BEF), trading American equipment for British equipment.

 The major operations the 30th Division took part in were the Ypres-Lys, and the Somme offensive, in which it was one of the two American divisions assigned to the Fourth British Army that broke the Hindenburg Line on September 29, 1918.
 The Thirtieth Division broke through on its entire front, taking Bellicourt and part of Nauroy by noon of the 29th.
 The Australian 5th Division, coming up at this time, continued the attack with elements of the 30th division.
 The division had, in three months, from July until October 1918, sustained 1,237 officers and men killed in action (KIA), with a further 7,178 wounded in action (WIA) or missing in action (MIA).

 Doughboys of the U.S. 30th Division at rest with German prisoners following the capture of Bellicourt, France, September 29, 1918.